dannycab/phy321msu/_sources/slides/day-24-driven-oscillations.md

 # Clicker Question 24-1

+Next week, we can choose what to do in class.
+What would you like to do?

+1. Fourier Series for solving ODEs (currently scheduled)
+2. Pathways to Chaos (build off oscillations)
+3. Collisions and Conservation Laws (momentum and angular momentum)
+4. Calculus of Variations (spend more time on this?)
+5. Other ideas?

+---

+# Clicker Question 24-2

 What do we expect the phase space diagram ($x$ vs $\dot{x}$) to look like for a weakly damped harmonic oscillator?

 1. A set of ellipses